Gilchrist Stuart: Career

 His most notable role was in film The Sound of Music, which won five Oscars.
 He played the butler of captain Georg von Trapp.
-In the beginning of the film, Maria mistakes him for captain.
-He was recommended by another member of the film's team and was a familiar face to director Robert Wise, who offered him the role shortly before start of the filming in March of 1964.
+In the beginning of the film, Maria mistakes him for the captain.
+He was recommended by another member of the film's team and was a familiar face to director Robert Wise, who offered him the role shortly before start of the filming in March 1964.

-In her memoir Forever Liesl: A Memoir of The Sound of Music, Charmian Carr described him as "a marvelous character actor, very reserved", and being part of "British group" of actors on the set.
+In her memoir Forever Liesl: A Memoir of The Sound of Music, Charmian Carr described him as "a marvelous character actor, very reserved", and being part of the "British group" of actors on the set.